tomatohammado/ga-wdi-project-2/README.md

 At any time, the user can click on the Main Header (rendered using a free custom Star Wars themed font) to navigate back to the home page.

+---

+I have also implemented user authentication as a bonus feature.

+A users can sign up, and register an unused email and any password.
+If a user tries to signup an email that is already registered, the signup page will reload and flash an error message.

+Upon a successful signup, the now registered user is automatically logged in and redirected to the homepage.

+Once logged in, the navbar changes to allow the authenticated user to log out.

+The user can log out on any page via the navbar.
+The user can log in again using the same credentials.
+If the password is incorrect, the page will reload the login page and flash a warning.

+If a user tries to log in with an email that hasn't been registered through the signup page first, the login page will reload and flash a different error.

 ## Approach

 I originally wanted the Miniature model to be immutable, and for the CRUD operations to apply on a 'Collections' field for the User model.